-Myth 1: You need to make a 20% down payment of the total cost to purchase a house
+Myth 1: You must make a 20% down payment on the total cost to purchase a home

-Myth 5: Banks, where you have a checking account, provide the best mortgage interest rates
+Myth 5: A bank, where you have a checking account, is a better option than a mortgage company

 While you might be more familiar with a bank simply because you already have a personal checking and/or savings account through that institution, a mortgage lender—like Fairway—is a better option for your homebuying needs.
 Unlike banks, which are responsible for many different types of loans, mortgage companies specialize in home loans.
 As a result, mortgage lenders tend to have more lending expertise and training, a greater variety of loan options and better loan guidance and advice when it comes time to make a home purchase.